 While the original COSO Framework included fraud prevention, the revised COSO Framework more clearly links fraud prevention with internal controls.

 The objective of the COSO Framework has always been to provide organizations with the structure to achieve their goals, and the update was designed to do that more effectively in the current operational environment.
 The most significant revision to the Framework provides greater clarity through the development of principles and points of focus, and is intended to encourage organizations to apply consistent judgment throughout their internal controls.
 Most importantly, management judgment is emphasized, and not removed, in order to apply cost/benefit concepts to the COSO Framework.

 If you have any questions about the update or internal controls at your organization, please contact us: firstname.lastname@example.org.

 Christopher joined CapinCrouse in 2006 and has more than 10 years of experience providing audit and review services to various nonprofit entities, including colleges and universities, churches, foundations, international mission organizations, and relief and development organizations.
-He is responsible for the oversight of audit engagements and also, as appropriate, for the recommendation of internal control structures and best practices.
+He serves as a Partner and is responsible for the oversight of audit engagements and also, as appropriate, for the recommendation of internal control structures and best practices.